Your Guide to Industrial Heat Pump Installation

 The most important consideration when selecting a heat pump is the application of the heat pump.
 A standard “off the shelf” heat pump very rarely is the correct application.
 Initially in industrial applications heat pumps would use the heat being rejected to the atmosphere by the ammonia plant, again due to the application the COP’s expected were very rarely achieved.

-2. The effective COP will depend on the heat pump inlet pressure and the discharge pressure that is required
+2. Effective COP depends on the heat pump inlet & discharge pressure required

 The coefficient of performance (COP).
 It is defined as the energy delivered divided by the energy consumed.
 For example if a heat pump or refrigeration system (technically the same thing) has a COP of 5 this means that for every 1 KW of electrical energy inputted to run the heatpump it will deliver 5 KW of heat.